-Diarrhoea is a common symptom of an ‘upset tummy’ – a gastrointestinal disturbance.
-It produces frequent watery stools and may be accompanied by abdominal pain, feeling sick, and tiredness.
+Diarrhoea is a common symptom of an ‘upset tummy’ – disturbance of the digestive system .
+People experiencing diarrhoea go to the toilet much more frequently than usual and their stools are watery or ‘loose’.
+They may also have pain in their gut area, feel sick and very tired.
 Sometimes there is blood and/or mucus in the stool.
-Most adults experience several brief bouts of uncomplicated diarrhoea each year that are usually short-lived and self-limiting, resolving themselves within a few days and cause nothing more than temporary discomfort.
+Most adults experience several brief bouts of uncomplicated diarrhoea each year.
+These usually only last for a day or two and the person recovers without needing medical treatment. .
 However, severe diarrhoea or diarrhoea which lasts several weeks can be dangerous, especially to very young children and the elderly.
-When diarrhoea is severe or lasts a long time it can lead to dehydration and electrolyte imbalance, and some of those affected may need to be admitted to hospital.
+When diarrhoea is severe or lasts a long time it can lead to dehydration and a change in the balance of minerals in the body (‘electrolyte imbalance’).
+Some of those affected may need to be admitted to hospital.
 In infants, significant dehydration can occur much more quickly than adults, sometimes within a day or two.

 Once a person is infected, they may then pass the infection on to others around them unless careful hygiene practices (especially thorough hand washing) are followed.
 This route for the spread of infection presents a challenge in households with infected infants, in day care centres and in nursing homes.
-Sometimes an outbreak of bacterial or parasitic infection can be traced back to a particular restaurant or a single food item at a picnic.
-Sometimes it may be due to a contaminated water source.
+Sometimes an outbreak of bacterial or parasitic infection can be traced back to a particular restaurant or a single food item.

-Those who visit developing countries are often at risk of exposure to viral, bacterial, and parasitic infections.
+Some viral, bacterial and parasitic infections which cause diarrhoea are more common in low income countries with a tropical climate.
+So, visitors can be at risk of exposure when traveling for work or on holiday.
 Things as simple as contaminated ice cubes, a fresh fruit salad, or food from an open market can cause illness.

 Common causes of acute diarrhoea:

-In other parts of the world, especially in developing countries and in warm climates, a much wider range of parasites may be encountered.
+In other parts of the world, especially in low income countries and in warm climates, a much wider range of parasites may be encountered.
 These parasites include flat worms, roundworms, hookworms and flukes.
-Visitors usually become infected by eating or drinking something that has been contaminated with the parasites’ ova but some of the parasites can also penetrate the skin.
+Visitors usually become infected by eating or drinking something that has been contaminated with the parasite but some infectious agents can get into people through the skin.

 Bacteria that can infect the gastrointestinal tract include: